 GOOD CAUSES

 Understanding what makes a “good cause” for children, the elderly, and people with disabilities in South Africa, and how we can support them.
-Grab a cup of coffee, because we’re about to get into the nitty-gritty!

 A “good cause” for these vulnerable groups typically means: